TKomericki/Rhetos-wiki/Using-the-Domain-Object-Model.md

 ### Option B: Creating a "playground" console app

+The following steps show now to create a "playground" console app for .NET 6.
+Same steps with minor adjustments can be user for older versions.

 1. In Visual Studio, in the same solution with the existing Rhetos application (Bookstore.Service), add a "Console App" C# project, named "Bookstore.Playground" located in the "Bookstore\test" subfolder, with .NET 6 framework.
+   * For Rhetos v4 create a .NET Framework 4.7.2 app instead.
 2. Add a project reference to the main Rhetos application:
    Project => Add Project Reference... => Check "Bookstore.Service" => OK.
 3. Project => Manage NuGet Packages... => Browse => search "ConsoleDump"